-Edsby is TDChristian's Learning Management System.
-All students are assigned a username and password by which they can use to view their current grades and attendance history online.
-Parents/guardians may also have access to Edsby which allows them to access their child's grade and attendance information.
-Zoom is used by staff to connect students who are learning remotely to the live classroom.
-It and Edsby will be the main platforms if the school building is closed due to a pandemic or other serious occurence.
+All students are assigned an Edsby username and password by which they can use to view what is assigned in their classes, their current grades, and their attendance history.
+Parents and guardians are expected to have access to Esdby so they can view their child's grades, reports, and attendance information, as well as message teachers.
+Zoom and Edsby are the main platforms during remote learning.
+This occurs when the school building is closed due to a pandemic or other serious occurence.

-Final evaluations, which may include examinations, occur at the end of each quadmester.
+Final evaluations, which may include examinations, occur at the end of each semester.
 Students must complete them in every course.
 Alternate arrangements must be made, with the administration, if a student cannot make it or if he or she was ill.